 Displays all of the available networks.
 You can remove a network or add one that is not already allocated.
 A minimum of one network is required.
-If you will continue running the source VM on the source everRun system, ensure that the MAC address for each network interface in the new VM is different from the source VM.

-- 9. Optionally, clear the check box for Auto start Virtual Machine after import if you need to reprovision the VM before starting it for the first time on the everRun system. - 10.
+- 10. Optionally, clear the check box for Auto start Virtual Machine after import if you need to reprovision the VM before starting it for the first time on the everRun system. - 11.
 Click Import to begin importing the VM.
 When the transfer is complete, click Done to close the import wizard.